 - Optional Health Monitoring System

 Summary: This is by far a personal favorite.
-While it might not be THE best on the market, it does offer the best value for money deal.
-It’s is a good size for most customers and offers most of the functions you need in a high-end chair.
+While it might not be THE best on the market, it does offer a good value for money deal.
+It’s is a good size for most customers and offers most of the functions you need in a high-end model.
 The exceptional warranty makes this a great model to invest in.

-7. Osaki OS-4000T Zero Gravity Executive Full Body Massage Chair – Best S-Track Chair
+7. Osaki OS-4000T Zero Gravity Executive – Top S-Track Chair

 The Osaki OS-4000T offers a zero-gravity massage experience at a very affordable price.
 While this isn’t the top model, it does have a fantastic S-track function with unparalleled shoulder and neck massaging.